mitinsany/cryptoapi-client-php/docs/Api/HDWalletDataUTXOApi.md

 $extendedPublicKey = xpub6DSqNgZke91RZBXk9s8tBknGPiVB7AQqVyxHCLEM49D3VGeMWg6qmSDruSn7SgQApVH1M8cSvjXfDmhRysDt9hZWFAMcZf4X1DAzd23G4ZQ; // string | Defines the account extended publicly known key which is used to derive all child public keys.
 $network = testnet; // string | Represents the name of the blockchain network used; blockchain networks are usually identical as technology and software, but they differ in data, e.g. - \"mainnet\" is the live network with actual data while networks like \"testnet\", \"sepolia\" are test networks.
 $context = yourExampleString; // string | In batch situations the user can use the context to correlate responses with requests.
 This property is present regardless of whether the response was successful or returned as an error. `context` is specified by the user.
-$deriveAndSyncNewReceivingAddressesUTXORB = new \CryptoapisApiClient\Model\DeriveAndSyncNewReceivingAddressesUTXORB(); // \CryptoapisApiClient\Model\DeriveAndSyncNewReceivingAddressesUTXORB
+$deriveAndSyncNewReceivingAddressesUTXORB = new \MitinSany/CryptoapisApiClient\Model\DeriveAndSyncNewReceivingAddressesUTXORB(); // \MitinSany/CryptoapisApiClient\Model\DeriveAndSyncNewReceivingAddressesUTXORB

 try {
     $result = $apiInstance->deriveAndSyncNewReceivingAddressesUTXO($blockchain, $extendedPublicKey, $network, $context, $deriveAndSyncNewReceivingAddressesUTXORB);